New Scrabble version is more accessible and less competitive

-A new version of Scrabble is about to be launched, designed for players who want a less competitive game.
+Coinciding with National Scrabble Day, a fresh version of the famous word game is poised for launch, designed for players who want a less competitive game.

 For all the wordsmiths around, there are few more frustrating feelings than watching a perfect opportunity for a triple word bonus being snatched away by the ingrate you’re playing against plopping down some two-letter abomination on a Scrabble board.